chess-events/proposal/README.md

 Premium Features: We will offer premium features to organizers, such as advanced event analytics, targeted promotions, and priority customer support, for a monthly or annual subscription fee.

-## Project Timeline:
+## Project Timeline ⏰

 We anticipate a development and implementation timeline of 12 months, which includes the following key milestones:

-- Requirements Gathering and Analysis: 8 weeks
+- Requirements Gathering and Analysis: ~8 weeks
-- Design and Development: 48 weeks
+- Design and Development: ~38 weeks
-- Testing and Quality Assurance: 4 weeks
+- Testing and Quality Assurance: ~4 weeks
-- Deployment and Launch: 2 weeks
+- Deployment and Launch: ~2 weeks

-Investment Required to bring this project to fruition
+Investment Required to bring this project to fruition.